-Mute or Unmute, End call, End all calls, Phone book, Menu and Hold or Unhold, New call, Conference, Private, Answer and Reject.
+Mute or Unmute, End call, End all calls, Phone book, Menu and Hold or Unhold, New call, Conference, Private, Answer, Reject and Loudspeaker or Handset.

 Lock keypad to activate the keypad lock.

 Send DTMF to send DTMF tone strings, for example, passwords or bank account numbers.
 Key in the DTMF string or search for it in the phone book and press OK.
 Note that you can key in the wait character w and the pause character p by repeatedly pressing +.